-Wind energy in Thailand
+Wind energy in Thailand – Update 2020

 Thailand is listening to the low wind of change

+DEDE: Thailand’s installed wind power plant capacity amounts end of 2019 roughly 1,500 MW.
 In Thailand, the Ministry of Energy’s Department of Alternative Energy Development and Efficiency (DEDE), promotes and supports this type of renewable energy by 70 wind measurement stations, studies on the potential of wind power since 1975 and the wind power potential map as of 2001, which had been updated in 2009.
 It shows that potential wind power sources are located in the Gulf of Thailand (from Nakornsritammarat, Songkla, to Pattany) as well as some areas in Petchburi and Doi Intanon.

 The terms for assigning PUGNATORIUS Ltd. are described at “Legal advice, tax structuring, transaction support services and business matchmaking on Thailand’s renewable energy markets.”